qdm12/hbc/README.md

     - A Linux/Windows/OSX computer
     - At least 3GB of RAM and 2 CPU cores
     - An internet connection
+    - CPU with Hardware virtualization tech (you probably have it don't worry)
 - In terms of software: ![hbc dependencies diagram](/docs/dependencies.jpg)

 ## 5. Documentation